f1u77y/web-media-controller/README.md

 of them, so consider reading tools' docs.
 Usually they're desktop widgets or daemons that interact with other desktop widgets or provide keyboard-only control themselves.

+Note for Chrome/Chromium users: this browser has built-in support for media key handling.
+It has one big advantage over this extension: media keys can be used on pretty much all websites with media.
+From the other hand, it doesn't share any info about what is playing.
+So, it's up to you to decide what to use.
+If you still want to use WMC, you might have wanted to disable built-in media keys handling, which is done by turing off the [flag](chrome://flags/#hardware-media-key-handling).

 ## Tools
 - [wmc-mpris](https://github.com/f1u77y/wmc-mpris) (Works on GNU/Linux and should work on BSD)
 - [WebNowPlaying](https://github.com/tjhrulz/WebNowPlaying) (Rainmeter plugin; works on Windows)